eschares/combine_WoS_and_Dimensions/README.md

 From Dimensions, select Save/Export -> Export Results -> Export Full Record

-## Next, change lines 24 and 27 to point to the data
+## Next, change lines 28 and 31 to point to your data
+## Also modify lines 65-68 to look for evidence of Corresponding Authors from your institution (currently set to Iowa State)

 ## Then, this script will:
 ### Read in **Web of Science** export file
 - Keep only a subset of the columns
 - Filter down to only certain Document Types ("Article" or "Review" (but not "Book Review"))
 - Filter down to Iowa State University Corresponding Authors (CA)
-- - key off "Email Address" and "Reprint Address" columns
+- - keys off "Email Address" and "Reprint Address" columns
 - Save off records with ISU CA and without ISU CA
 - - Recommended to manually investigate records without ISU CA to make sure you're not missing something